AbrarAdnan/company-investigator/README.md

 ``
 python app.py
 ``
-When the server is runnign you can try it out on your browser by visiting http://127.0.0.1:5000/
+When the server is running you can try it out on your browser by visiting this link http://127.0.0.1:5000/

 Or you can send a json payload to http://127.0.0.1:5000/ in this exaple format